Social Dining in Nottingham

 Leaflets are available to download for all our regular social dining events

-Social Dining is provided on a monthly basis at all the locations on the Sycamore Dining map, every Monday, Wednesday and Friday at Foxton Gardens in Beechdale and every Friday at Jubilee Court in Strelley.
+Social Dining is provided on a monthly basis at all the locations on the Sycamore Dining map, every weekday at Foxton Gardens in Beechdale and every Friday at Jubilee Court in Strelley.

 Serving good quality meals at affordable prices